-Read the terms and conditions of use and any information about the data (description, metadata).
+Read the terms and conditions of using our spatial data.
 All data is in New Zealand Transverse Mercator (NZTM) projection unless otherwise stated.

 APIs for developers

-You can download our data from DOC geoportal or our FTP server.
+You can download geospatial data from the DOC geoportal and our FTP server.

 There are many options for exploring geospatial data including: